 - increasing number of context models from 17 to 19 gives 0.0%, 0.10%, 0.16% luma BR red. for AI/RA/LD

-- increasing number further to 22 gives 0.06%, 0.12%, 0.20% luma BR red. for AI/RA/LD
+- increasing number further to 22 gives 0.06%/0.12%/0.20% luma BR red. for AI/RA/LD

 Some experts expressed this is not adding significant complexity (no new context coded bins, only more complex models which need some additional storage).

 Concern was expressed by proponents of JVET-K0362 (part of which is included here), and by cross-checker.
 It was for example mentioned that the proposal requires additional checks depending on block size threshold to determine which context model would be applied.
+These concerns were later resolved, abd therefore consensus was reached to adopt the proposal (follow-up in track A Tue afternoon)

-Further study (CE together with K0362?).
+Decision: Adopt JVET-L0361 (version with 22 context models)

 JVET-L0487 Cross check of CE1-related: Context modeling of CU split modes (JVET-L0361) [M. W. Park (Samsung)] [late]